Our Mission

 Our Board of Directors

-Lighthouse Education & Nautical Studies’ five board of directors come from all walks of life with each person bringing their own personal, professional and life experiences to the organization.
+Lighthouse Education & Nautical Studies’ four board of directors come from all walks of life with each person bringing their own personal, professional and life experiences to the organization.

 President Elaine Jones